May 11, 2023

 “EBITDA” is comprised as income (loss) less interest, income tax and depreciation and amortization.
 Management believes that EBITDA is a useful indicator for investors, and is used by management, in evaluating the operating performance of the Company.
 See “Reconciliation of Net (Loss) / Income to Adjusted EBITDA” for a quantitative reconciliation of EBITDA to the most directly comparable financial measure.

-“Adjusted EBITDA” is comprised as income (loss) less interest, income tax, depreciation, amortization, share-based compensation, foreign exchange gain (loss), and certain non‑recurring or non‑cash items where applicable.
+“Adjusted EBITDA” is comprised as income (loss) less interest, income tax, depreciation, amortization, share-based compensation, foreign exchange gain (loss), and certain non-recurring or non-cash items where applicable.
 Management believes that Adjusted EBITDA is a useful indicator for investors, and is used by management, in evaluating the operating performance of the Company.
-See “Reconciliation of Net (Loss) / Income to Adjusted EBITDA” for a quantitative reconciliation of Adjusted EBITDA to the most directly comparable financial measure.

 Cash Costs and All-In Sustaining Cost (“AISC”)

-AISC and AISC per AgEq ounce produced are calculated based on guidance published by the World Gold Council (and used as a standard of the Silver Institute).
-The Company presents AISC based on AgEq ounces produced.
+Cash costs are calculated by starting with cost of sales, and then adding treatment and refining charges, and changes in depreciation and amortization.
+Cash costs per AgEq ounce is calculated by dividing cash costs by the AgEq ounces produced.
+AISC and AISC per AgEq ounce produced are calculated based on guidance published by the World Gold Council and used as a standard of the Silver Institute.
 AISC is calculated by taking the cash costs and adding sustaining costs.
 Sustaining costs are defined as capital expenditures and other expenditures that are necessary to maintain current production.
 Management has exercised judgment in making this determination.

 Cautionary Note Regarding Production without Mineral Reserves